Rosalia funebris

-The Banded Alder Borer, Rosalia funebris, is a member of the very diverse family of longhorn beetles.
+The Banded Alder Borer (Rosalia funebris) is a member of the very diverse family of longhorn beetles.

 Appearance

-Like many others in the family Cerambycidae, R. funebris has strikingly colored wing covers (elytra).
+Like many other species in the family Cerambycidae, R. funebris has strikingly colored wing covers (elytra).
 The elytra are dark with three white bands.
 The thorax (pronotum) is white with a large black spot.
 The alder borer's antennae are banded white and black.
 The male's antennae are longer than the body; the female's are shorter.
 Long and narrow, the body of R. funebris may grow to be 38 mm.

 Distribution

-Located along western North America, Alaska through California, Washington and in New Mexico, the banded alder borer may be found in the spring and summer on the bark of alder trees.
+They are found in western North America, from Alaska through California, and in New Mexico.
+The banded alder borer may be found in the spring and summer on the bark of alder trees.

 The exact reason is unknown, but R. funebris is drawn to recently painted buildings and may be found, in multitudes, resting on the paint.

 Larvae

-The adult wood-boring beetles lay their eggs in a crevice of the bark on hardwood trees such as Oregon ash, New Mexico willow, and California laurel/Oregon myrtle.
+The adult wood-boring beetles lay their eggs in a crevice in the bark of hardwood trees, such as Oregon ash, New Mexico willow, and California laurel/Oregon myrtle.
 From there the larvae bore into the wood.
 Unlike the oval (in cross-section) tunnels of the Buprestidae larva, larval Cerambycidae tunnels are circular (in cross-section) and will generally go straight for short distances between turns.